TharakaUJ/TharakaUJ.github.io/_posts/31x31_display/2025-05-22-Hacking a 31x31 LED Display to Play Snake 🐍.md

         💥 Game over if it crashes into itself.<br>
         ⏩ Speed increases as you score.<br>
         🎯 Score appears in the center at the end.<br>
-        Nostalgic fun—on a glowing 961-pixel canvas.
+        Nostalgic fun, on a glowing 961-pixel canvas.
     </div>
 </div>